Dr-Tamames-FIU/cop-3530-project-project-7/README.md

 -Implemented a constructor to initialize the player mapping.

--Added methods to insert a new player into the game and retrieve a player object based on the name.

-Gerald Gelats: Handled coding for GameLogic and GameInputHandler
+Gerald Gelats: Handled coding for GameLogic and GameInputHandler methods

 Gerald Gelats Detailed Contributions: